yangshengaa/dynamic_stock_industry_classification/index.md

 ### Combine Factors

-With the model above, we would like to obtain the trained values for $\mathbb{\beta}_i$ to predict future stock returns.
-Suppose we have $N$ assets, $K$ factors, and pick $T$ days to be our training period ($T_{train} = 240$ in this project.
-This is roughly a year since there are only 245 trading days per year), the $X$, features, and $y$, prediction goal, are constructed in the following way: we flatten each factors and vertically concat them with correct dates aligned, and then do the same thing for the return panel data.
+With the model above, we would like to obtain the trained values for $$\mathbb{\beta}_i$$ to predict future stock returns.
+Suppose we have $ N $ assets, $ K $ factors, and pick $ T $ days to be our training period ($T_{train} = 240$ in this project.
+This is roughly a year since there are only 245 trading days per year), the $ X $, features, and $ y $, prediction goal, are constructed in the following way: we flatten each factors and vertically concat them with correct dates aligned, and then do the same thing for the return panel data.
 Features in different dates in the same training period are equally weighted, though it is known empirically that an exponential decay on dates could boost performance.

 <center>
 <figure>